Tech-Aware/TechAware.social_media_automator/README.md

 # Automator

-Automator is a Python application that allows users to generate and post tweets using OpenAI's GPT model and the Twitter API.
+Automator is a Python application that allows users to generate and post content across multiple platforms using OpenAI's GPT model.
+It supports blog article generation, social media posts, and automated publication.

 ## Features

+- Generate and publish blog articles using OpenAI's GPT model
+- Generate and post tweets using OpenAI's GPT model
-- Generate tweet content using OpenAI's GPT model
+- Generate and post Facebook content using OpenAI's GPT model
-- Post tweets to Twitter
 - Command-line interface for easy interaction
 - Robust error handling and logging
+- Multi-platform content coordination

 ## System Architecture